Knowledge Hub

 What’s the difference between a Part 36 offer and a Calderbank offer?

-Calderbank offers are not governed by the same strict set of rules as Part 36 offers.
-This means there is greater flexibility in terms of making the offer itself in the form of time limits for acceptance, payment and payment terms, for example.
-Also, unlike a Part 36 offer, a Calderbank offer is usually made as inclusive of costs.
+Calderbank offers aren’t controlled by the same strict set of rules as Part 36 offers.
+This means there is more flexibility in terms of making the offer itself in the form of time limits for acceptance, payment and payment terms, for example.
+Unlike a Part 36 offer, a Calderbank offer is usually made as inclusive of costs.

 Another important thing to note is that the usual rules of contract law apply to Calderbank offers, whereas they don’t when it comes to Part 36 offers.